olichen/nanophotometer_sph/README.md

 ## Usage

-1. Update the database connection so it automatically logs in
+1. Connect to the database and nanophotometer.
-2. Type in the IP address of the Nanophotometer to connect to
+2. Scan barcode, then measure the sample.

 ---